mohan-chinnappan-n/Shield-setup/FAQ/faq.md

-2. Knowledge Article: 000247422 says: View Encrypted Data Permission Not Needed with Shield Platform Encryption Beginning Spring ‘17
+2.Knowledge Article: 000247422 says: View Encrypted Data Permission Not Needed with Shield Platform Encryption Beginning Spring ‘17
 ---------------------------------------------------------------------------------------------------------------------------------
 Can you explain this with an example?
 -------------------------------------